 What global issue are you passionate about solving?
 Below you’ll find the 17 Sustainable Development Goals created by the UN.
 We encourage you to visit their website to learn more about each issue.
 Then, consider your passions: are you dedicated to protecting wildlife and the environment?
 Making sure people have enough to eat and the resources they need to thrive?
 Once you’ve decided on your project, start thinking about how you would solve it and how you can explore that solution in a game, project, or presentation.

-Winners will be announced during a live virtual event on May 9th and each category winner will receive a donation of $50 to support a select philanthropic organization embodying the spirit of Code 4 Change.
+Winners will be announced during a live virtual event in June and each category winner will receive a donation of $50 to support a select philanthropic organization embodying the spirit of Code 4 Change.
 All projects will be featured on the TCS website and winning projects will be showcased in a special blog.
+Winners also will be awarded an official Code 4 Change certificate!

 After creating and completing your project on Scratch, you will need to share it publicly.
 To do so, navigate to your Project Page.
 If you can’t find your Project Page, simply save your project, then go to "My Stuff" and click on the project from there.